In the 1800s, many people lived in slum housing. These were often old, run-down buildings that were in bad condition.

 Poverty Tourism – “Slumming”

-While this type of Poverty Tourism may have started in bad taste it leads to more middle-class and rich Victorians encountering the harsh realities of living in the slums and growth in campaigning for better living conditions for poorer people in society.
+While this type of Poverty Tourism may have started in bad taste around half a century earlier, it lead to more middle-class and rich Victorians encountering the harsh realities of living in the slums.
+From this it lead to a growth in campaigning for better living conditions for poorer people in society.